przemyslawkulak/Driver/README.md

-##Driver
+# Driver - Rest Api project
-Portfolio lab project - description in progress...
+Portfolio lab project

-25.02.2019 - what is working:
 in progress
-To-Do-List:
-in progress
-Known issues:
-Donates Validation
-probably much more than that...

 Download and use it in your local environment:
 Fork repository
 Clone it into your computer